jon-harper/jon-harper.github.io/docs/abs/about.md

 ABS is widely used in injection molding.
 Injection molding allows mass production at low per-unit costs with a high up-front cost for the molds and prototype(s).[^b1]

 Prototyping ABS parts for injection molding was one of the first commercial uses of FDM 3D printing.
 3D printed parts can be nearly as strong as their injection molded equivalents; this allows cheap prototypes before committing to an expensive mold.
-Under the right conditions, ABS is also easy to 3D print.

 Below are some general properties of ABS plastic.
 We'll get into more detail in [Part 2](printing.md) about how ABS behaves when printed.